shaardie/blog/content/infset.md

 functions for these which only have `err != nil`.

 To make things easier I added a function to the interface to see if you are working with a set implementing `Cardinality()` and `List()` or not.
-So therefor the distinction is not any longer between infinite and finite sets, but countable and uncountable sets.
+So, therefore, the distinction is not any longer between infinite and finite sets, but countable and uncountable sets.

     :::go